 In other words, Ahrefs managed to build a community of fans.

-You can’t look worse than competitors
+Your UI can’t look worse than competitors

 User expectations are not what they once were.
 There’s a new generation entering the workforce.
 They’re much less likely to tolerate legacy tools that have been around for years and years.
 Good aesthetics are no longer a luxury, but a necessity.